Aidurber/react-picky/README.md

 ### Prop descriptions

-* `placeholder` - Default message when no items are selected.
+- `placeholder` - Default message when no items are selected.
-* `value` - The selected value(s), array if multiple is true. **Not needed if using as an uncontolled component**
+- `value` - The selected value(s), array if multiple is true. **Not needed if using as an uncontolled component**
-* `numberDisplayed` - Then number of selected options displayed until it turns into '(selected count) selected'.
+- `numberDisplayed` - Then number of selected options displayed until it turns into '(selected count) selected'.
-* `multiple` - Set to true for a multiselect, defaults to false.
+- `multiple` - Set to true for a multiselect, defaults to false.
-* `options` - Array of possible options.
+- `options` - Array of possible options.
-* `onChange` - Called whenever selected value(s) have changed.
+- `onChange` - Called whenever selected value(s) have changed.
 If you are using this as a controlled component, pass the selected value back into `value`.
-* `open` - Can open or close the dropdown manually.
+- `open` - Can open or close the dropdown manually.
 Defaults to false.
-* `includeSelectAll` - If set to `true` will add a `Select All` checkbox at the top of the list.
+- `includeSelectAll` - If set to `true` will add a `Select All` checkbox at the top of the list.
-* `includeFilter` - If set to `true` will add an input at the top of the dropdown for filtering the results.
+- `includeFilter` - If set to `true` will add an input at the top of the dropdown for filtering the results.
-* `filterDebounce` - Debounce timeout, used to limit the rate the internal `onFilterChange` gets called.
+- `filterDebounce` - Debounce timeout, used to limit the rate the internal `onFilterChange` gets called.
 Defaults to 150ms.
-* `dropdownHeight` - The height of the dropdown.
+- `dropdownHeight` - The height of the dropdown.
 Defaults to 300px.
-* `onFiltered` - Called after a filter has been done with the filtered options.
+- `onFiltered` - Called after a filter has been done with the filtered options.
-* `onOpen` - Called after the dropdown has opened.
+- `onOpen` - Called after the dropdown has opened.
-* `onClose` - Called after the dropdown has closed.
+- `onClose` - Called after the dropdown has closed.
-* `valueKey` - If supplying an array of objects as options, this is required.
+- `valueKey` - If supplying an array of objects as options, this is required.
 It's used to identify which property on the object is the value.
-* `labelKey` - If supplying an array of objects as options, this is required.
+- `labelKey` - If supplying an array of objects as options, this is required.
 It's used to identify which property on the object is the label.
-* `render` - Used for custom rendering of items in the dropdown.
+- `render` - Used for custom rendering of items in the dropdown.
 More info below.
-* `itemHeight` - Used when dropdown item height is larger than 35px.
-This is so the virtualised list can calculate correctly.
-* `tabIndex` - Pass tabIndex to component for accessibility.
+- `tabIndex` - Pass tabIndex to component for accessibility.
 Defaults to 0
-* `keepOpen` - Default true.
+- `keepOpen` - Default true.
 Single selects close automatically when selecting a value unless this is set to true.
-* `virtual` - Default true.
-Renders out a non-virtual list when set to false.
-This is for more control over dropdown height.
-The side-effect of this is that you lose the performance gains of a virtualised list.
-However, the case where shorter dropdown lists tends to be for smaller lists.
-* `manySelectedPlaceholder` - Default "%s selected" where %s is the number of items selected.
+- `manySelectedPlaceholder` - Default "%s selected" where %s is the number of items selected.
 This gets used when the number if items selected is more than the `numberDisplayed` prop and when all options are not selected.
-* `allSelectedPlaceholder` - Default "%s selected" where %s is the number of items selected.
+- `allSelectedPlaceholder` - Default "%s selected" where %s is the number of items selected.
 This gets used when all options are selected.
-* `selectAllText` - Default "Select all", use this to override "Select all" text from top of dropdown when included with `includeSelectAll`.
+- `selectAllText` - Default "Select all", use this to override "Select all" text from top of dropdown when included with `includeSelectAll`.
-* `renderSelectAll` - Used for rendering a custom select all
+- `renderSelectAll` - Used for rendering a custom select all
-* `defaultFocusFilter` - If set to true, will focus the filter by default when opened.
+- `defaultFocusFilter` - If set to true, will focus the filter by default when opened.

 ## Custom rendering